KTRK-TV: Capital Cities ownership

 In late 1966, Houston Consolidated Television announced it was selling KTRK-TV to the Capital Cities Broadcasting Company.
-The nearly $21.3 million purchase fell just behind the acquisition of WIIC-TV in Pittsburgh, making it the second-highest price paid at a time for a single TV station.
+The nearly $21.3 million purchase fell just behind the acquisition of WIIC-TV (now WPXI) in Pittsburgh, making it the second-highest price paid at a time for a single TV station.
 Cap Cities already owned five VHF television stations and had to sell one of them to acquire the Houston outlet, which resulted in the company disposing itself of WPRO-TV in Providence, Rhode Island, in a deal that closed simultaneously with its purchase of KTRK-TV in July 1967.

 Capital Cities made major investments in news and other programming, and by 1978, KTRK-TV was rumored to be the most profitable station in the entire company.
 In February 1985, it captured an unprecedented 47 percent of the network audience in Houston.

 An ABC-owned station

 Capital Cities bought ABC in 1985, making KTRK an ABC owned-and-operated station; it was the first television O&O in Houston, but not the first broadcast property in the market for ABC, as they previously owned KXYZ and KXYZ-FM (now KHMX) from 1968 to 1980.
 Investment continued; the studio facility was expanded in 1993 with a new, 20000 ft2 addition that changed the appearance of the street frontage.
 Capital Cities/ABC was sold to The Walt Disney Company in early 1996.